chivandikwa/gatsby-casper/src/content/General Standards and Practices.md

 ✅ **DO** use consistent coding styles.
 Consistency in coding styles can help make your code more readable and easier to maintain, so it's important to establish clear coding standards and guidelines that all team members can follow.

+> In a recent project, the adoption of consistent coding styles, enforced through tools like ESLint for JavaScript, resulted in a significant reduction in merge conflicts and easier code reviews.
+This uniformity allowed new team members to quickly acclimate and contribute effectively.

 ✅ **DO** use version control.
 Version control tools like Git can help you manage and track changes to your codebase over time, making it easier to collaborate with other developers and keep your codebase organized.

 ✅ **DO** use continuous integration and delivery.
 Continuous integration and delivery (CI/CD) tools can help you automate your build, testing, and deployment processes, making it easier to deliver high-quality code more quickly and efficiently.

 ✅ **DO** write automated tests.: Writing automated tests can help you ensure that your code is functioning correctly and that changes you make to your code don't introduce new bugs or errors.

+> A healthy test coverage helps to ensure that your library is both correct and robust, and can help to prevent regressions and other issues from creeping in as you add new features or make changes.
+It also helps to build confidence in your library among users, who can see that it has been thoroughly tested and validated.

+> A compelling case for automated testing was observed in a complex application where continuous integration, coupled with rigorous testing, caught a critical bug before deployment.
+This proactive detection saved significant time and resources that would have been spent in post-release nightmares.

 ✅ **DO** follow best practices for performance.
 Optimizing performance can be a key consideration in many software development projects, so it's important to be mindful of best practices for performance, such as reducing the number of database queries or minimizing the use of expensive operations.